-The Traffic data, including Annual Average Daily Traffic (AADT), Annual Average Weekday Daily Traffic (AAWDT) and Truck Percentages for 2012 is available for download from our website as shapefile and Keyhole Markup Language (KML) files in NAD 83 Feet Harn.
+Traffic data, including Annual Average Daily Traffic (AADT), Annual Average Weekday Daily Traffic (AAWDT) and Truck Percentages is available for download from our website as shapefile and Keyhole Markup Language (KML) files in NAD 83 Feet Harn.

-This tabular report reflects the AADT in Maryland for the last seven years (2006 through 2012).
-The report lists the county, route number, road name and location, as well as the begining and ending mile points of the section, or road represented, by the AADT.
+This tabular report reflects the AADT in Maryland for the last seven years (2010 through 2016).
+The report lists the county, route number, road name and location, as well as the beginning and ending mile points of the section, or road represented, by the AADT.
 It also includes the description of the road segment.

 If, you have questions or concerns please contact us at: